micahkepe/micahkepe.github.io/blog/content/missing-semester/index.md

 git switch -
 ```

 `switch` is a newer command that was introduced in Git 2.23.
-It is meant to be a more user-friendly alternative to `checkout` for switching branches [^2].
+It is meant to be a more user-friendly alternative to `checkout` for switching branches.
+The `switch` command is more intuitive and easier to use than `checkout`, especially for beginners.
+It is also more consistent with other Git commands, such as `git branch` and `git merge`.

 ### 1.2 Learning to use rebase